-Stephen Malpezzi is the Lorin and Marjorie Tiefenthaler Professor in the Wisconsin School of Business's Department of Real Estate and Urban Land Economics at the University of Wisconsin.
-Professor Malpezzi is the Academic Director of UW's James A. Graaskamp Center for Real Estate, and has also served as Chair of the Real Estate Department.
-Steve is an Associate Member of the Department of Urban and Regional Planning, an Affiliate of UW's Institute for Research on Poverty and a Faculty Affiliate of the La Follette School of Public Affairs.
+Stephen Malpezzi is an emeritus professor in the department of Real Estate at the Wisconsin School of Business.
+He previously served as the academic director of UW-Madison's James A. Graaskamp Center for Real Estate and chair of the Real Estate Department.
+He is an associate member of the Department of Urban and Regional Planning, an affiliate of UW-Madison's Institute for Research on Poverty, and a faculty affiliate of the La Follette School of Public Affairs.

 .
 He has extensive experience advising both developed and developing countries on the establishment of effective housing and urban development policies.
-His active research agenda includes housing policy and programs, and housing market behavior, both domestic and foreign.
+His active research agenda includes housing policy and programs and housing market behavior, both domestic and foreign.
 Professor Malpezzi's teaching specializations include urban economics and real estate economics.
 He has, in the past, taught housing economics, public finance, real estate finance and investments, international real estate, macroeconomics, computer methods, and the survey course “The Real Estate Process.”

-In addition to the United States, Professor Malpezzi has worked in a number of countries, including Egypt, Ghana, India, Indonesia, Jamaica, Kenya, Korea, Malaysia, Mexico and the United Kingdom.
+In addition to the United States, Professor Malpezzi has worked in a number of countries, including Egypt, Ghana, India, Indonesia, Jamaica, Kenya, Korea, Malaysia, Mexico, and the United Kingdom.
 He formerly served on Governor Tommy Thompson's Blue Ribbon Commission on State and Local Partnerships.
-He has served multiple terms as a director and/or officer (including President) of the American Real Estate and Urban Economics Association.
+He has served multiple terms as a director and/or officer (including president) of the American Real Estate and Urban Economics Association